Xi jinping warns of "grim" Taiwan situation in letter to opposition | ExBulletin

 In Xi’s letter, a copy of which was released by the KMT, he said the two sides had “good interactions” on the basis of their common opposition to Taiwan independence.

 “At present, the situation in the Taiwan Strait is complex and grim.
-All the sons and daughters of the Chinese nation must work together with one heart and move forward together,” wrote Xi, who is also at the head of the Communist Party.
+All the sons and daughters of the Chinese nation must work together with one heart and move forward together, ”wrote Xi, who is also the head of the Communist Party.

 He expressed the hope that the two sides could cooperate on “the search for peace in the Taiwan Strait, the search for national reunification and the search for national revitalization.”

-Chu, who lost the 2016 presidential election hard to current President Tsai Ing-wen, told Xi that residents on both sides of the Taiwan Strait were “all the children of the Yellow Emperor” – in in other words, all Han Chinese.
+Chu, who lost the 2016 presidential election hard to current President Tsai Ing-wen, told Xi that residents on both sides of the Taiwan Strait were “all the children of the Yellow Emperor,” saying in other words, all Han Chinese.

 Chu blamed Tsai’s Progressive Democratic Party (DPP) for tensions with Beijing after pursuing anti-China policies.